Conditions our palliative medicine specialists treat

 Will my insurance cover palliative care?

 Most insurance plans, including Medicare and Medicaid, cover all or part of palliative care.
-If costs concern you, your palliative care team can have a social worker or financial consultant guide you through your payment options.
+If costs concern you, your team can have a social worker or financial consultant guide you through your payment options.

 Do I have to give up my doctor?